Pushpendra-1697/Gitlab/README.md

 # A) Frontend
 React (JSX Syntax), Redux, Chakra-ui Library for Styling & Modal, axios for handling asynchrous request, react-router-dom for routing or Navigate from one page to another, chakra-icons & react-icons.
 # B) Backend
-Node.js, Express.js, mongodb (NoSQL), mongoose for connect database to server, cors for handling the cors error, axios and Mocha, Chai used for testing REST APIs in Node.JS.
+Node.js, Express.js, mongodb (NoSQL), mongoose for connect database to server, cors for handling the cors error, axios, @faker-js/faker for creating random userName/random lorem and Mocha, Chai used for testing REST APIs in Node.JS.

 # Some instructions to run locally
 For Setup ---> npm install